 By now, you should have a good idea of how chatbots work and the benefits that you can expect by using the technology.
 Your next question is probably, “How can I get started?”

 With Helpshift, there are many customizable bot options to meet your needs.
 Our visual bot builder enables you to quickly automate customer interactions without specialist coding knowledge.
 You can quickly build the bots that you need, test them instantly and iterate based on results, to provide a seamless experience for customers and agents.

 Helpshift also provides complementing solutions like in-app messaging and asynchronous messaging that can make your chatbot and automation more advanced.
 Customer intent and context can be identified to direct customers down the right workflow or to the best agent for their needs.
-Answer bots can be used for greater self-service, to direct customers to knowledge base articles and FAQs.
+QuickSearch Bots can be used for greater self-service, to direct customers to knowledge base articles and FAQs.

 Chatbots don’t require intensive coding or expensive upfront costs.
 Transforming your customer support function can begin in just a few clicks.
 Make your customer support more responsive, cost-effective, and scalable today.

 No matter your customer support challenges, Helpshift will have a solution for you.
 Get in touch with the team to discuss your unique needs and how to begin your chatbot journey.